Dumpster Placement Laws in San Jose: The Complete Guide

 2. Avoid Blocking Public Right-of-Way

-A “public right-of-way” includes streets, curbs, sidewalks, alleys, and bike lanes.
-Placing a dumpster in these areas without a specific Encroachment Permit is prohibited.
-If your driveway isn't an option, you must secure this permit before delivery.
+A "public right-of-way" includes streets, curbs, sidewalks, alleys, bike lanes, transit stops, and even the planting strip between the sidewalk and the curb.
+Placing a dumpster in these areas without a specific Encroachment Permit is prohibited under San Jose Municipal Code Title 13.
+If your driveway isn't an option, you must secure this permit before delivery, and you're responsible for any safety equipment (cones, reflectors, signage) the city specifies in the permit conditions.

 3. Ensure Vertical Clearance (Operational Requirement)